 - Health Certification Requirements - Immunization following CDC guidelines for healthcare workers.

 - CPR Certification - American Heart Association - Healthcare Providers

 Priority Admission to the Bachelor of Science Nursing Program at George Fox University

-Once admitted to George Fox University, freshmen students pursuing a Bachelor of Science in Nursing who meet the following expectations of academic and personal achievement during their freshman and sophomore years will be eligible for priority admission into the BSN program.
+Once admitted to George Fox University, freshmen students pursuing a Bachelor of Science in nursing who meet the following expectations of academic and personal achievement during their freshman and sophomore years will be eligible for priority admission into the Nursing major.

 - Maintain a 3.3 minimum cumulative GPA in all classes.

 - Maintain a 3.3 minimum cumulative GPA in math and science classes including MATH 180, Chemistry 151 & 152, and BIOL 221 & 222.

 - Meet other nursing application criteria including the TEAS Exam, an essay, and letters of reference

 - Demonstrate evidence of good citizenship and responsibility while on campus.